slembcke/Chipmunk2D/README.txt

 Windows: Visual Studio projects are included in the msvc/ directory.
 I do not maintain these personally, but a number of forum members have assisted with them.

 Ruby: I've been using maintaining a Ruby extension for Chipmunk, but at this time is not up to date with all the latest changes.
-It has been tested and builds under Linux and OS X using CMake however.
+It has been tested and builds under Linux and OS X using CMake however 'cmake -D BUILD_RUBY_EXT=ON .; make'.
 A forum member has been working on an FFI based extention (http://github.com/erisdiscord/chipmunk-ffi), and that may be a better way to take advantage of Chipmunk from Ruby.
 Another forum user has offered to maintain the non-FFI version of the extension.
 Stay tuned.

 GETTING STARTED:
 First of all, you can find the C API documentation in the doc/ directory.